HMS Vanguard (23): General characteristics

 Vanguard had an overall length of 814 ft 4 in, a beam of 107 ft 6 in and a draught of 36 ft at deep load.
 She displaced 44,500 LT at standard load and 51,420 LT at deep load.
-The ship was significantly larger than her predecessors of the class, almost 50 ft longer and displaced about 6000 LT more than the older ships at deep load.
+The ship was significantly larger than her predecessors of the class, almost 50 ft longer and displacing about 6000 LT more than the older ships at deep load.
 Vanguard was overweight by some 2200 LT, which magnified the difference.
 The ship had a complete double bottom 5 ft deep and she was divided into 27 main compartments by watertight bulkheads.

 The King George V-class ships had been built with almost no sheer to the main deck forwards to allow 'A' turret to fire straight forward at zero elevation, resulting in those ships being wet forward.
 Vanguard was redesigned as a result of this experience, significant sheer and flare being added to the bow.
 The ship's seaworthiness was well regarded, and the ship was able to keep an even keel in rough seas.
 At full load Vanguard had a metacentric height of 8.2 ft.

 As a fleet flagship, her complement was 115 officers and 1,860 men in 1947.
 Air conditioning was provided for many of the ship's control spaces, and asbestos insulation was provided on exposed areas of the ship's sides, decks and bulkheads.
 Steam heating was provided for her armament, instruments, look-out positions and other equipment to make Vanguard suitable for operations in the Arctic.
 An Action Information Centre was fitted below the main armour deck with facilities to track aircraft and ships around Vanguard.